BytePane

 JavaScript Developer Tools by BytePane

 Format package.json files with our JSON Formatter.
 Compare lockfile changes with the Diff Checker.
 Convert pnpm YAML lockfiles to JSON with the YAML to JSON Converter.
-Beautify build scripts with the JS Beautifier.
+Keep migration commands handy with the pnpm Cheat Sheet.

 Open JSON Formatter